About

 What is OpenDiveMap?

 OpenDiveMap is an open, community-driven database of dive sites around the world.
-Every record is a GeoJSON Feature with structured metadata — depth, level, wildlife, conditions, and more.
+Every record is a GeoJSON Feature with structured metadata — environment, topology, depth, entry type, and more.

 The project exists because dive site data is scattered across closed platforms, paywalled apps, and personal logbooks.
 We believe this information should be free, structured, and accessible to everyone.